bkesterJP/content-ops-starter-jp2/content/pages/index.md

     subtitle: ''
     text: >
-      Jetpath Ventures helps technical founders shape their business strategy with up to $100K in seed capital and hands-on support to validate opportunities and acquire early customers.
-We also assist in raising additional capital from our HNW and VC network.
+      Jetpath Ventures helps technical founders shape their business strategy with up to $100K in seed capital plus hands-on support to validate markets and acquire early customers.
+We also assist in raising seed capital from our HNW and VC network.
 Our focus is on cloud-native products leveraging real-time data from remote machines, mobile apps, and data stores.

       **Our passion is supporting engineers who are building hard things.**
     actions: []
     media:
       type: VideoBlock